-Town Meeting Date Article # Description of Change Action Action by Attorney General and Date 5/20/2019 24 Amend the Zoning Bylaws by adding provisions for Accessory Use Apartments and amending the definition of Two Family/Duplex Home, as follows: Approved Unanimously as Amended at Town Meeting Approved 8/14/2019 Amend Section 2.03.02 Use by District Chart, ACTIVITY OR USE, ACCESSORY USES, by inserting a new accessory use entitled Accessory Use Apartment, as an accessory use to a single-family dwelling permitted as a matter of right in all zoning districts subject to applicable footnotes.
-Amend Section 2.03.03 Footnotes by adding a new Footnote number 17 relative to accessory use apartments as applied to lawfully preexisting nonconforming single-family dwellings in the IND 43, IND 130, LI 43, and LI 87 districts, adding a new Footnote number 18 relative to the exterior appearance and minimum and maximum allowed size of an accessory use apartment, and adding a new Footnote number 19 relative to occupancy and ownership of the principal dwelling unit and the accessory use apartment.
-Amend SECTION VI, DEFINITIONS, 6.01.00 PURPOSE, 6.01.01 Definitions Listing, by adding a definition of the term Accessory Use Apartment and adding an additional phrase to the existing definition of the term Two-family / Duplex Home.
-Meeting
+Town Meeting Date Article # Description of Change Action Action by Attorney General and Date 5/20/2019 24 Amend the Zoning Bylaws by adding provisions for Accessory Use Apartments and amending the definition of Two Family/Duplex Home, as follows: Approved Unanimously as Amended at Town Meeting Approved 8/14/19 1) Amend Section 2.03.02 Use by District Chart, ACTIVITY OR USE, ACCESSORY USES , by inserting a new accessory use entitled Accessory Use Apartment, as an accessory use to a single-family dwelling permitted as a matter of right in all zoning districts subject to applicable footnotes.
+2) Amend Section 2.03.03 Footnotes by adding a new Footnote number 17 relative to accessory use apartments as applied to lawfully preexisting nonconforming single-family dwellings in the IND 43, IND 130, LI 43, and LI 87 districts, adding a new Footnote number 18 relative to the exterior appearance and minimum and maximum allowed size of an accessory use apartment, and adding a new Footnote number 19 relative to occupancy and ownership of the principal dwelling unit and the accessory use apartment.
+3) Amend SECTION VI, DEFINITIONS, 6.01.00 PURPOSE, 6.01.01 Definitions Listing , by adding a definition of the term Accessory Use Apartment and adding an additional phrase to the existing definition of the term Two-family / Duplex Home.

-Town Meeting Date Article # Description of Change Action Action by Attorney General and Date 29 Amend the Zoning Bylaws, relative to Kennels, as follows: Amend Section 2.03.02 Use by District Chart, ACTIVITY OR USE, RESIDENTIAL, Licensed Residential Animal Kennel, by deleting the words Licensed, Residential, and Animal, and inserting in their place the word Personal.
-Amend Section 2.03.02 Use by District Chart, ACTIVITY OR USE, COMMERCIAL, Animal Kennel or Hospital, by: deleting the word Kennel, and inserting in its place the Approved Unanimously as Amended at Town Meeting 5) And amend SECTION VI, DEFINITIONS, 6.01.00 PURPOSE, 6.01.01 Definitions Listing , by:
+Town Meeting Date Article # Description of Change Action Action by Attorney General and Date 5/20/2019 29 Amend the Zoning Bylaws, relative to Kennels, as follows: Amend Section 2.03.02 Use by District Chart, ACTIVITY OR USE, RESIDENTIAL, Licensed Residential Animal Kennel, by deleting the words Licensed, Residential, and Animal, and inserting in their place the word Personal.
+Amend Section 2.03.02 Use by District Chart, ACTIVITY OR USE, COMMERCIAL, Animal Kennel or Hospital, by: a) deleting the word Kennel, and inserting in its place the words or Veterinary Clinic, and b) modifying said Chart relative to this use within the respective zoning districts.
+Amend Section 2.03.02 Use by District Chart, Activity or Use, COMMERCIAL, by: a) adding the uses Commercial Boarding or Training Kennel, Commercial Breeder Kennel, Domestic Charitable Corporation Kennel, and Veterinary Kennel, and b) adding to said Chart relative to these uses within the respective zoning districts.
+Amend Section 2.03.03 Footnotes, footnote number 13 by deleting the words residential animal, and inserting in their place the word personal.
+And amend SECTION VI, DEFINITIONS, 6.01.00 PURPOSE, 6.01.01 Definitions Listing, by: Approved Unanimously as Amended at Town Meeting Approved 8/14/19